Skip to main content

 1. Difficulties vocalizing Hebrew

 First, Hebrew is regularly written without nikud, which are marks that indicate how to pronounce words or may stand for vowels.
 Native speakers can read Hebrew without nikud because of the word’s context, but Romanized Hebrew is always written with vowels, so the transliteration involves some guessing at the correct vowels.
-Even if the guessed vowel may occasionally be incorrect, Name Match should map all the consonants from Hebrew into Latin.
+Even if the guessed vowel may occasionally be incorrect, Match should map all the consonants from Hebrew into Latin.
 There is, however, the case where if the wrong vowel is guessed, an adjacent consonant may also be incorrectly transliterated.

 Suppose the correct spelling of a Hebrew word included a diacritic hirik for the sound “i,” followed by the yod, which is transliterated as “y.”
 In Hebrew, hirik+yod appears as אִי .